DFE-Digital/social-work-induction-programme-digital-service/README.md

 ---
 ### Running the service
-After configuring your project with DDEV, follow these steps from your project’s root (where your public folder is located):
+After configuring your project with DDEV, follow these steps from this project’s root directory:

 Configure DDEV with both the composer root and document root set to public: